sylvesteriheanaetu/sylvesteriheanaetu/README.md

 🤔 I’m looking for help with internship and entry-level data roles.

-💬 Ask me anything about data analysis and your health concerns 😉
+💬 Ask me anything about data analysis and your health concerns, would love to answer them. 😉

 📫 Want to reach me?
 Drop a mail here: sylvesteriheanaetu@yahoo.com